A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Introduction

-\begin{enumerate}[leftmargin=0.5cm] \item We developed a comprehensive taxonomy of privacy requirements for software systems by extracting and refining requirements from the widely-adopted GDPR and ISO/IEC 29100 privacy framework.
-We followed a grounded theory process adapted from the Goal-Based Requirements Analysis Method (GBRAM) \cite{Antn2004}, \cite{Anton1996} to develop this taxonomy.
+\begin{enumerate}[leftmargin=0.5cm] \item We developed a comprehensive taxonomy of privacy requirements for software systems by extracting and refining requirements from the widely-adopted GDPR and ISO/IEC 29100 privacy framework as well as the newly developed Thailand PDPA and the region-specific APEC privacy framework.
+We followed a grounded theory process adapted from the Goal-Based Requirements Analysis Method (GBRAM) \cite{Antn2004} to develop this taxonomy.
 The taxonomy consists of 7 categories and 71 privacy requirement types.
-To the best of our knowledge, this is the \emph{first} taxonomy of privacy requirements that are well grounded in standardised privacy regulations and policies.
+To the best of our knowledge, this taxonomy is well-grounded in standardised privacy regulations and frameworks as it covers more regulations and frameworks and the number of articles compared to the existing work (e.g. \cite{Meis}).

-\item We mined the issue reports of two large-scale software projects, Google Chrome and Moodle (each has tens of thousands of issues) to extract 1,374 privacy-related issues.
+\item We mined the issue reports of two large-scale software projects, Chrome and Moodle (each has tens of thousands of issues) to extract 1,374 privacy-related issues.
 We classified all of those issues into the privacy requirements of our taxonomy.
 The classification was performed by multiple coders through multiple rounds of training sessions, inter-rater reliability assessments and disagreement resolution sessions.
 This resulted in a reliable dataset for the research community to perform future research in this timely, important topic of software engineering such as automated classification of privacy issue reports.

-\item We studied how the privacy requirements in our taxonomy were addressed in Google Chrome and Moodle issue reports.
-We found 2,307 occurrences of the privacy requirements in our taxonomy were covered, most of which related to the lawfulness, fairness and transparency privacy goal category.
-In addition, we found that allowing the erasure of personal data is a top concern reported in the Chrome and Moodle issue reports, while none of privacy requirements related to the management perspective of data controllers was addressed in both projects.
+\item We studied how the privacy requirements in our taxonomy were addressed in Chrome and Moodle issue reports.
+We found 2,432 occurrences of the privacy requirements in our taxonomy were covered in those datasets (see Section \ref{sec:results} for more details), most of which related to the user participation category.
+In addition, we found that allowing the erasure of personal data is a top concern reported in the Chrome and Moodle issue reports, while none of the privacy requirements related to the management perspective of data controllers was recorded in the issue tracking system of both projects.
 We also discovered that privacy and non-privacy issues were treated differently in terms of resolution time and developers' engagement in both projects.

 \end{enumerate}